cesium/guides/src/pages/docs/git.md

 ### I have finished my work, now what?

-Now that you are done (for now), you need to commit your changes to the remote repository (on Github).
+Now that you are done (for now), you need to commit your changes to the remote repository (on GitHub).
 First check which files you have changed by running

 ```
 git status
 ```

-Of these files, check which ones you want to commit andd run
+Of these files, check which ones you want to commit and run

 ```
 git add <files>
 ```

-It should be noted you can add multiple files at once, including folders, patterns .etc, like the following example
+It should be noted you can add multiple files at once, including folders, patterns, .etc, like the following example

 ```
 git add pages/ components/*.tsx package.json